goodekat/LIME-diagnostics-paper/README.md

-# diag4lime-short-sweet
+# LIME Diagnostics Paper (Short and Sweet Version)

-repository for short and sweet ASA data science journal paper on diagnostics for LIME
+Repository for short and sweet ASA data science journal paper on diagnostics for LIME